rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 2. Create the name of the volume that will be used in the service.
 3. Required: Add a driver option for `size`.
 4. Optional: Add any additional driver options.
 Note: If you use encryption, snapshot ID or volume ID, you will also have to specify the availability zone.

-> **Note:** At this time, only environment scoped volumes can be created in the UI.
-If you want volumes with other scopes, you will need to add them through a compose file.

 #### Using Volumes in Services